Meet Our Survivors and Fighters

 “ I AM the daughter of a king who is not moved by the world for my God is with me and goes before me I do not fear because I am HIS”.

-On May 17th, 2017 I was diagnosed with Stage 2B,Triple Negative, Metastatic Breast Cancer.
+On May 17th, 2017 I was diagnosed with Stage 2B, Triple Negative, Metastatic Breast Cancer.
 It is a rare and aggressive form of breast cancer.
-I was 30 years old, a wife, and the mother of a 4 year old.
+I was 30 years old, a wife, and the mother of a 4-year-old.
 I was on a mission that year to get pregnant for the second time.
 I was so determined that year to grow my family but unfortunately ended up with Breast Cancer.

 I discovered a lump in my right breast while taking a shower the size of a walnut.
-I was treated at Stanford and had a lumpectomy followed with 16 treatments of chemotherapy and 6 weeks of daily radiation.
+I was treated at Stanford and had a lumpectomy followed by 16 treatments of chemotherapy and 6 weeks of daily radiation.
 It was a long journey of treatments that took over 11 months.
 I am currently giving myself a break to recover both mentally, physically, and spiritually but also plan on getting a bilateral mastectomy followed by reconstructive surgery to reduce a reoccurrence.
 I am now thankful to the Lord up above to be in remission and expected to continue to do well.

 It was a total blow and devastation to my family.
 I lived a healthy lifestyle and was in total shock.
 Through the journey I discovered I had the BRCA1 gene mutation that placed me at an 80% chance of breast cancer and a 54% chance for ovarian cancer.
 I grew up not knowing much about my biological father nor his family medical history.
 I later found out the gene mutation runs on my paternal side of the family.